March 1, 2019

 The program is implemented over three phases.

-Ten writers will be selected to participate in this first phase of the program.
+10 writers will be selected to participate in the first phase of the program.

-This phase offers 12 evening seminars where the following topics will be covered
+This phase offers afternoon seminars over three months (April, May, June 2019) where the following topics will be covered

 The seminars will also provide time to write and to read aloud selections from works-in-progress by program participants.